England’s most successful bowler of all time

 James ‘Jimmy’ Anderson OBE made his first-class debut for Lancashire at the age of 19, his England ODI debut at 20 and has become an integral part of England’s rise to the number one Test team in the world.

-Full biography of James Anderson
+About James Anderson

 James’ skills as a prolific fast bowler have been particularly apparent in Test cricket where his command of swing bowling, especially on his home grounds, has been the stuff of artistry, bearing comparison with any swing bowler in any age.
 No Englishman in the history of the game has more International wickets than James and he made in history in 2020 by becoming the first fast bowler to take 600 wickets in Test match cricket.